 How’s his reading?
 Breezy going on chipper, even lovable.
 His Mainers are dead-on, going beyond accents (yes, myriad shades) to all-around uncanny Yankee representation, which is critical considering how much these novels call for such performances.
 “How could she learn anything when she could only understand one word in every seven?” a Vacationland transplant wonders early in Colorado Kid.
 DeMunn never creates that problem.

 King résumé: The Langoliers miniseries (1995), The Green Mile (’99), Hearts in Atlantis (’01).

 How’s his reading?
 Great embodiment of rough, part-broken men with remarkably authentic, muted-by-modernity Maine accents.
-Subtly ominous enough to sustain the slow build to the big fireworks.
-Revival’s one of those classic King tomes where it really all hangs on a few pages of pure madness at the end; Morse nails it.
+Subtly ominous enough to sustain a slow build to big fireworks — Revival’s one of those classic King yarns that really hangs on a few pages of pure madness at the end; Morse nails it.
 It’s also fun hearing the pilot from The Langoliers read the airplane horror story that birthed that classic Twilight Zone episode.

 King résumé: Two-time TV miniseries guy, with The Stand in ’94 and Salem’s Lot a decade later.

 How’s his reading?
 Kinda campy and over-slick, which suits the tone but doesn’t improve an already protracted story.